Zero-Tang/NoirVisor/doc/rust.md

 NoirVisor uses `cargo test` suite to test NoirVisor.
 However, system subversion and restoration are not currently included in tests yet. \
 To develop test cases, you should toggle `rust-analyzer.cfg.setTest` to true in `rust-analyzer` plugin and then reload VSCode.

+## Modifying Dependencies
+There are five rules that must be enforced when modifying the dependencies in the workspace:

+- All dependency crates must either be from `crates.io` or in this workspace.
+- If two or more crates in this workspace depends on the same crate from `crates.io`, the version must be the same. \
+  If a dependency crate is already used in other crates in the workspace, use asterisk `"*"` to infer the version.
+- In `nvcvm` crate, all dependencies must be from `crates.io` and must specify the version number in order to be published.
+- Make sure `Cargo.lock` file contains exact metadata as specified in `Cargo.toml` file.
+This implies:
+	* Never execute `cargo update` command.
+	* Partial asterisk version number is not allowed (e.g.: `1.4.*`) in any circumstances.
+	* You might need to manually fix the `Cargo.toml` or even the `Cargo.lock` file if a dependency package appeared multiple times in the `Cargo.lock` file with different version numbers.
+If it was that two dependent crates depended on the same crate with different versions, it is acceptable to leave such crate appear twice in the `Cargo.lock` file.
+- All dependent packages must be compatible with `#![no_std]` constraint unless for testing.
+Usage of memory allocator is conditionally allowed.

 ## Logging
 While we do provide macros like `print!` and `println!`, please use `error!`, `warn!`, `info!`, `debug!` and `trace!` macro provided by [the `log` crate](https://docs.rs/log/latest/log/).
 These logging macros are only usable in host mode. \
 However, if you wish to print logs in codes that would run in guest mode, please use `sysdprint` and `sysdprintln` macro instead.
 Otherwise, it may cause mutex recursion.